Water-based finishes, such as chalk paint, are sealed to reinforce and protect them from scratch marks and water damage. So, how to seal chalk paint?

 But, you shouldn’t leave the chalk paint unsealed for high-traffic surfaces such as tabletops, chairs, or walkways.
 Doing so will cause the finish to get ruined from spills, moisture, dents, friction, and dropped items.

-Do You Need To Sand Before Sealing?
+Do You Need To Sand Chalk Paint Before Sealing it?

 You don’t have to sand chalk paint before sealing if its finish is still fresh and in good condition.
 However, if its finish is old or has defects, you must sand it.